mnit-rtmc/iris/docs/dms.md

 ## Message Combining

 It is sometimes necessary to display two messages on a sign at the same time.
-How this can happen is controlled with the quick message _Combining_ field:
+This is controlled with the quick message _Combining_ field:

 Combining | Description
 ----------|--------------------